m-lab/website/CONTRIBUTING.md

 * **Liquid Variables**
   * For Liquid variables with more than one wors, concatenate with an underscore character to differentiate from yml frontmatter variables
   * When using Liquid tags, objects, and filters, use a space at the beginning and end of the contents of curly braces (eg: `{{ site.base_url }}` )

+## How this site packages and ships Jupyter Notebooks

+* notebooks are packaged and shipped on the website using the `jekyll-jupyter-notebook` gem.
+* `juypter` itself needs to be installed on your system for the gem to use.
+* We're saving `.ipynb` notebook files in `/notebook`
+* They are included in website pages using this syntax: `{% jupyter_notebook "/notebooks/discard-analysis-2018.ipynb" %}`.
+* When the site is generated, notebooks in `/notebooks` are converted to `.html`, which are added as iframe content by the `jupyter_notebook` include command above.

 ## Travis CI integration